 Gliosis and Innate Inflammation in Glaucoma

-Neuroinflammation is a key mediator of cell death in neurodegenerative diseases of the retina and brain.
-Our work showed that astrogliosis is toxic to retinal ganglion cells in a mouse model of glaucoma.
-We are currently pursuing both basic and translational projects studying the role resident microglia and infiltrating macrophages play in the death of retinal ganglion cells.
+Neuroinflammation and Astrogliosis contribute to neuronal death in diseases of the retina and brain.
+Our work showed that myeloid cells play a role in retinal ganglion cell death in a mouse model of glaucoma.
+We are currently pursuing both basic, translational, and clinical projects studying the role resident microglia and infiltrating macrophages play in glaucoma.

-Although iron plays a crucial role in cellular metabolism, in excess it is a generator of oxidative stress.
+Although iron plays a crucial role in cellular metabolism, in excess it induces oxidative stress resulting in neuronal death.
 Oxidative stress has long been implicated in glaucoma pathogenesis.
 In close collaboration with the Dunaief lab, we are evaluating iron chelation as a neuroprotective mechanism in glaucoma.

 Mitochondrial Dysfunction and Glaucoma